Snorting Lyrica | Dangers Of Pregabalin Insufflation

 Side Effects Of Snorting Lyrica

-When Lyrica is abused at high doses, drug use may lead to drowsiness, dizziness, and confusion.
-Individuals who suffer from mental health issues may be at an increased risk of hallucinations, episodic depression, and suicidal thoughts.
+When under the supervision of a qualified healthcare professional and used as prescribed, Lyrica has side effects that include lethargy and weight gain.
+When Lyrica is abused at high doses, it may lead to drowsiness, dizziness, and confusion.
+People who have mental health issues may be at increased risk of hallucinations, depression, and suicidal thoughts.

 Other effects of pregabalin abuse include: